Chevrolet: Argentina

 In 1924, General Motors de Argentina, the local GM subsidiary, started importing Chevrolet Double Phaeton models which were welcomed with great demand.
-In 1925, in order to reduce costs in the Argentine market, General Motors decided to manufacture in Argentina and started producing a sedan, a roadster, a truck chassis and the Chevrolet Double Phaeton, now called "Especial Argentino", a model exclusively designed for the Argentinean market.
+In 1925, in order to reduce costs in the Argentine market, General Motors decided to manufacture in Argentina and started producing a sedan, a roadster, a truck chassis and the Chevrolet Double Phaeton, now called "Especial Argentino", a model exclusively designed for the Argentine market.
 Sales increased and soon the Oldsmobile, Oakland and Pontiac units were incorporated to the assembly line.

 When the Second World War broke out the operations were complicated.
 In 1941 the Chevrolet number 250,000 was made, but the shortage of products made car production impossible.
 The last Chevrolet went out of the plant in August 1942.
 In order to avoid the total stoppage, the company made electrical and portable refrigerators and car accessories amongst other items.
 After the war, GM started producing the Oldsmobile and Pontiac lines and later Chevrolet was added.

 In 1959, manufacturing plants are enlarged and set up to produce cars, pick-ups and trucks.
-On January 25, 1960, the first Argentinean Chevrolet pick-up was introduced.
+On January 25, 1960, the first Argentine Chevrolet pick-up was introduced.
 The following year the national government approves the investment plan for 45 million dollars which included a plant of 12,000 m2.
 On March 12, 1962, the first Chevrolet 400 was made based on the North American Chevy II.
 The original plan considered a national integration of 50% during the first year of production; this amount had to be 90% in 1964 with a production of 15,000 units.
 By 1969, the Chevy line, derived from the American Chevy Nova, was presented.

 In the middle of the seventies, General Motors market share was reduced sharply from 9% in 1976 to 2% in 1978.
 Losses exceeded $30 million and the head company in the USA decided to halt production activities in Argentina.

 The Chevrolet trademark reappeared in 1985 for the production of the pick-up in its versions C-20 and D-20.
 In 1995, a plan for the manufacturing destined for export specially to Brazil and other countries of Mercosur materialized with the building of a new facility near Rosario, Santa Fe, for the production of the Opel-based Chevrolet Corsa and the Suzuki-based Chevrolet Grand Vitara 4x4.

 By 2010, the range was based on a variety of GM Korea based cars, together with the Brazilian Chevrolet Prisma.